sailoog/openplotter-documentation/en/how_does_it_work.md

 All these sources are combined in a single data stream which can be sent to:

 * Internal chartplotter (OpenCPN).
-* Internal  NMEA calculator to create new NMEA data.
+* Internal  NMEA calculator to generate new NMEA data.
 * Internal triggers/actions system.
 * Other external devices through network or serial connections.
 * Data Inspector.